 Upon an employee’s return to work from sick leave, the law requires him/her to be restored to the same position as held before the leave, with the same pay and other terms and conditions of employment.

-Employers may not require employees to disclosure confidential information related to the underlying reason for requesting sick leave for themselves or for family members.
+Employers may not require employees to disclose confidential information related to the underlying reason for requesting sick leave for themselves or for family members.
 The law defines a “family member” expansively to include an employee’s child (including foster child, legal ward, or equivalent legal relationship), spouse, domestic partner, parent (including a step- or foster parent, legal guardian, or equivalent legal relationship), sibling, grandchild, grandparent, and the child or parent of an employee’s spouse or domestic partner.

 Employers That Already Provide Sick Leave